 NATO is ill-prepared, despite its size and potential for a long-term contract with Russia.
 Its ammunition stores are empty and it has political divisions.

-The alliance, which had been deemed “braindead’ by French Emmanuel Macron just a few short years ago, awoke to a threat that was thought to be a thing of the past: a full conventional land war in Europe.
+The alliance, which had been deemed “braindead’ by French President Emmanuel Macron just a few short years ago, awoke to a threat that was thought to be a thing of the past: a full conventional land war in Europe.

 Military officials have warned of a resurgent Russian menace to NATO and said that allies should be ready within three, five or eight years.

-“The Russian Federation is a problem to the order and democracy.
+“The Russian Federation is a problem to the world order and democracy.
 In reality, it’s a war between Russia and the democratic world.
 It’s not (just) about Ukraine,” Romanian Defense chief Gheorghita Vlad stated in February this year.

 NATO’s preparedness for such a conflict is in doubt.
 After decades of fighting insurgents instead of armies, underfunded European troops still adjusting to the “peace dividend” years of the post-Cold War, and the shadow cast by Donald Trump’s return, NATO’s ability to prepare for such a confrontation is in question.